 Ms. Aimee was not typical of the ladies of her generation who resided in this part of San Francisco.
 Nearly 20 years ago, when I was new to the city, wide eyed as any college graduate at the certainty of a glorious future, the ladies donned sable to attend Sunday mass and organized charity events over afternoon tea.
-Her attire never changed through the years that we happened to share the elevator or chanced upon each other in the lobby: a prairie skirt paired with sandals and a hand-knitted cardigan.
-The one common factor she had with them was gray hair tinged blue under a certain light.
+Ms. Aimee’s attire never changed through the years that we happened to share the elevator or chanced upon each other in the lobby: a prairie skirt paired with sandals and a hand-knitted cardigan.
+The one common factor Ms. Aimee shared with the ladies was gray hair tinged blue under a certain light.

 “Where we are, it’s unique among all the places in the world,” Ms. Aimee said on the day she invited me for milk and apple pie.
-This in reference more to its reputation than to its denizens.
+This in reference more to the neighborhood than to its high society denizens.

 Other landmarks untouched by time merit Nob Hill its romantic aura.
 The Fairmont Hotel is resplendent with the opulence of the Gilded Age – pilasters and cornices and world flags at full mast lined on a balustrade that crowns the entryway.
 It is here where Tony Bennett first sang “I Left My Heart in San Francisco.”
 Grace Cathedral is a replica of the Notre-Dame but never more so than on foggy nights, when mist renders it the appearance of an image in a Monet.